holoviz/holoviz/doc/Roadmap.rst

    visualization of various large, multidimensional datasets from data-intensive research domains, including on HPC systems.

-4. **Simpler deployment of large-scale visualizations**: Automatic generation of slippy-map tiles for exploration of large datasets using standard web servers.
-Already provided in Datashader, but needs additional polishing.
+4. **Better deployment and exploration of large-scale visualizations**: For instance, with improvements to automatic generation of tiles for exploration of large datasets using standard web servers.

 5. **Integrating 3D surface and volume rendering into HoloViz**: HoloViews can plot limited quantities of 3D surface or point data using